ibm-cloud-docs/appid/istio.md

 1. If you're working with IBM Cloud Kubernetes Service, be sure to log in and set the context for your cluster.

-2. Verify that you have [Istio policy enforcement enabled](https://istio.io/v1.4/docs/tasks/policy-enforcement/enabling-policy/){: external}.
+2. Verify that you enabled [Istio policy enforcement](https://istio.io/v1.4/docs/tasks/policy-enforcement/enabling-policy/){: external}.
 If not, turn it on.

 3. Add the repository.